flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 - Game **cartridges are no longer wired to the PPU** so tiles will have to be copied to VRAM first (just like Sega's Mega Drive).
 Here is where the DMA unit comes in very handy.
 - Tiles are no longer restricted to their traditional dimension (8x8 pixels), from now on they can also be up to **16x16 pixels** wide.
 - When tiles are stored in memory, these will be compressed depending on how many colours per pixel they need to use.
 The unit of size is **bpp** (bits per pixel).
-The minimum value is **2bpp** (where each pixel only occupies two bits in memory and has only 4 colours available) while the maximum is **8bpp**, which encodes up to 256 colours (at the expense of consuming a whole byte).
+The minimum value is **2 bpp** (where each pixel only occupies two bits in memory and has only 4 colours available) while the maximum is **8 bpp**, which encodes up to 256 colours (at the expense of consuming a whole byte).

 #### Background {.tab}